By: Tracey Levison, Managing Partner, Above + Beyond Management Consulting

 4) Managing Emotional Influences:

 This measures a person’s ability to stay neutral in highly emotional situations.
-It reflects how ‘swayed’ one gets in by both their own emotions and the emotions of others, and their ability to persevere toward their goals in the face of these emotions.
+It reflects how ‘swayed’ one gets by both their own emotions and the emotions of others, and their ability to persevere toward their goals in the face of these emotions.

 Empathy reflects a person’s ability to understand the feelings and emotions of others.
 It is a reflection of how fully one listens to someone else’s situation and is able to validate what they hear.
 Empathy is an important quality in understanding others and establishing strong relationships.